Exhibit by Dale Rogers

 Installation Begins August 8, 2024, by Artist Dale Rogers

-“ASU-Mountain Home is thrilled to partner with the City of Mountain Home to bring this first major exhibit to the ASUMH-City of Mountain Home Art Walk,” said ASUMH Chancellor Dr. Bentley Wallace.
+“ASU-Mountain Home is thrilled to partner with the City of Mountain Home to bring this major exhibit to the ASUMH-City of Mountain Home Art Walk,” said ASUMH Chancellor Dr. Bentley Wallace.
 “Dale Rogers’

 Rogers, who resides in Massachusetts, is known for creating thought-provoking work that is sophisticated, easily recognizable, and that serves as a mental postcard for viewers.
 “Stainless steel is a beautiful and versatile metal that can be finished in various ways,” says Rogers on his website.
 “These variations add dimension and depth to the sculptures and have a reputation for long life and low maintenance.
 Cor-Ten steel is commonly used by cities and the federal government to construct bridges and it develops a protective layer over time, offering an organic and simple element to the sculptures, while stainless steel adds a touch of pizzazz and vibrancy.”